 Lonborg made his 1968 debut with a short relief stint on May 28 at Oakland.
 After four such appearances, he drew his first starting assignment on June 16 in Cleveland.
 The results were encouraging -- five innings, three hits, one run allowed -- but he also walked four.
 His once-stellar control was off; even in throwing six one-hit innings against the Yankees in July for his first win since the World Series, he walked eight.
 By the start of August, he was just 1-3 with a 5.06 ERA.

 There were some encouraging signs down the stretch, including a three-hit shutout of Cleveland in which he struck out nine and walked none.
-But Jim's final record of 6-10 and team-worst 4.29 ERA were seen as a major cause for Boston's fall to fourth place, 17 games behind pennant-winning Detroit.
+But Jim's final record of 6-10 and his 4.29 ERA were seen as a major cause for Boston's fall to fourth place, 17 games behind pennant-winning Detroit.
 Lonborg hoped another winter of rest would help him turn things around.

 For a while, this looked to be the case.
 Although he had to leave the 1969 season opener after 2 2/3 innings due to shoulder pain, he returned to the rotation three weeks later and by early June was 6-0 with a 2.33 ERA.
 But he missed three more weeks after breaking his toe on June 21, and then encountered more shoulder woes when he came back.
 He lost his last eight decisions to finish 7-11, and the Sox wound up third.